snonux/foo.zone/gemfeed/2025-11-02-perl-new-features-and-foostats.md

 ## Builtins and booleans

-The script also utilises other modern additions that often go unnoticed. `use builtin qw(true false);` combined with `experimental::builtin` provides more real boolean values.
+The script also utilizes other modern additions that often go unnoticed. `use builtin qw(true false);` combined with `experimental::builtin` provides more real boolean values.

 ## Conclusion

 I want to code more in Perl again.
 The newer features make it a joy to write small scripts like Foostats.
 If you haven't looked at Perl in a while, give it another try!
 The main thing which holds me back from writing more Perl is the lack of good tooling.
-For example, there is no proper LSP and tree sitter support available, which would work as well as for Go and Ruby.
+For example, there is no proper LSP and tree sitter support available, which would work as good as the ones available for Go and Ruby.

 E-Mail your comments to `paul@nospam.buetow.org` :-)